 With contributions from parenting expert Melissa Hood.

-My Child’s Different is much more than a tale of one boy’s educational challenges, however.
-It gives hope to all parents and carers who for a variety of reasons may be concerned about what the future holds for their children, and demonstrates how, with the use of positive parenting skills, their potential can be unlocked.
-My Child’s Different is a celebration of all the unique qualities that those with specific learning issues bring to society.
+My Child’s Different is much more than a tale of one boy’s educational challenges.
+It gives hope to all parents and carers who for a variety of reasons may be concerned about what the future holds for their children, and demonstrates how, with the use of positive parenting skills, all children’s potential can be unlocked.
+My Child’s Different is a celebration of all the unique qualities those who are different bring to society.

 Click here to listen to/watch Elaine Halligan offering some top tips to parents who are living with a child with special educational needs.